kamilburda/gimp-export-layers/sections/Providing-Translations.md

 How can I test my translation?
 ------------------------------

-First, make sure you extracted the plug-in to
+First, make sure Export Layers is installed in the folder for GIMP plug-ins.
-`[your user folder]/.gimp-2.8/plug-ins`.
 You then need to generate an .mo file from the translated .po file.

 ### Generating .mo file